-300.4.2 DRAWING AND POINTING A FIREARM
+300.5.2 DRAWING AND POINTING A FIREARM

-- (a) An officer should only draw a firearm in the low-ready position (i.e., unholstered but out of the officer's visual field) when the officer makes reasonable observations based on the totality of the circumstances that the situation may evolve to the point where deadly force would be justified. - (b) An officer should only point a firearm at a person when deadly force is justified. - (c) When it is determined that the use of deadly force is not necessary, the officer should, as soon as safe and feasible, lower, holster, or secure the firearm.
+- (a) An officer should only draw a firearm in the low-ready position when the officer makes reasonable observations based on the totality of the circumstances that the situation may evolve to the point where deadly force would be justified. - (b) An officer should only point a firearm at a person when deadly force is justified. - (c) When it is determined that the use of deadly force is not necessary, the officer should, as soon as safe and feasible, lower, holster, or secure the firearm.